JUDSYS/v1Spec/spec/03-encoding.md

 {"b": 1, "a":2}
 // becomes
 {
+    "raw": "eyJiIjogMSwgImEiOjJ9Cg==",
-    "what": "JUDSYS-1 base64" // This is to aid humans debugging, not for machines to use "raw": "eyJiIjogMSwgImEiOjJ9Cg=="
+    // This is to aid humans debugging, not for machines to use "what": "JUDSYS-1 base64"
 }
 ```